preston4896/ECTranslator/README.md

 - Database should only contains 5 columns.
 There are: user, English, Traditional Chinese, # of Seens and # of Corrects.

+- Card Creation Page is now built with React.

 #### Current Agenda

+- Create login and database pages.

-- UI design with React, and support rendering for multiple page.
+- React rendering for multiple page.

+- CSS Designs.

 #### Next Agenda